NLnetLabs/routinator/doc/manual/source/manual-page.rst

             syslog.
 The default value if this entry is missing is *daemon*.

       rtr-listen
-            An array of string values each providing the address and port which the RTR daemon should listen on in TCP mode.
+            An array of string values each providing an address and port on which the RTR server should listen in TCP mode.
 Address and port should be separated by a colon.
 IPv6 address should be enclosed in square brackets.

+      rtr-tls-listen
+            An array of string values each providing an address and port on which the RTR server should listen in TLS mode.
+Address and port should be separated by a colon.
+IPv6 address should be enclosed in square brackets.

       http-listen
+            An array of string values each providing an address and port on which the HTTP server should listene.
+Address and port should be separated by a colon.
+IPv6 address should be enclosed in square brackets.

+      http-tls-listen
-            An array of string values each providing the address and port which the HTTP service should listen on.
+            An array of string values each providing an address and port on which the HTTP server should listen in TLS mode.
 Address and port should be separated by a colon.
 IPv6 address should be enclosed in square brackets.

       listen-systemd
             The RTR TCP listening socket will be acquired from systemd via socket